retrocomputacion/retrobbs/docs/readme.md

 - `config.ini` \[PLUGINS\] options: NONE

 ### Oneliner (oneliner.py):
-Permits for user generated messages of up to 39 characters.
+User generated messages of up to 39 characters.
 The last 10 messages are stored in a JSON file located in the \<plugins\> directory.

 - `config.ini` function: ONELINER
 - `config.ini` parameters: NONE